-(c) Labour force status (core topic)
+3. Labour force status (core topic)

-2.251.
-A classification of persons by their labour force status provides important information about their relation to the labour market, in particular, to the production of goods and services in exchange for pay or profit.
+4.307.
+A classification of persons by their labour force status provides important information about their relation to the labour market, in particular, to work for pay or profit, in a short reference period.

-2.252.
-Persons may be classified in a short reference period according to their labour force status as being in employment, in unemployment, or outside the labour force as defined below in 2.253 2.281.
+4.308.
+Persons may be classified in a short reference period according to their labour force status as being employed, unemployed, or outside the labour force as defined below in paras.
+4.312 - 4.333.
 The three categories of labour force status are mutually exclusive and exhaustive.
-While even during a short period persons may be engaged in multiple activities, to establish their labour force status, priority is given to employment over the other two categories; and to unemployment over outside the labour force (see Figure 2).
-Thus, a student who is also seeking and available for employment should be classified as unemployed, a person who has a part-time job, working only a few hours for pay and who is also seeking another job, should be classified as employed.
+While even during a short period persons may be engaged in multiple activities, to establish their labour force status, priority is given to employment over other forms of work, and over unemployment; and to unemployment over outside the labour force (see figure 4.2).
+Thus, a volunteer worker who also has a part-time employee job should be classified as employed, a student who is also seeking and available for employment should be classified as unemployed, a person who has a part-time job, working only a few hours for pay and who is also seeking another job, should be classified as employee.
 The sum of persons in employment plus persons in unemployment comprises the labour force.